KNowledgeOnWebScale/solid-web-monetization/.docs/docs/demo/scenario.md

 ### 5.2 Open subpage paywall

-Open the paywall page.
-Now that you are logged in, the button is to unlock the content is shown.
+Open the `Paywall` page.
+Now that you are logged in, the button to unlock the content is shown.

 * Click `Unlock through Web Monetization`.
 * The paywall is hidden.